LBlend/mann-eller-kvinne/README-en.md

 1. Install frontend dependencies
    `npm i`

+2. Change the name of the file [.env.example] to `.env` og replace the values within it with your own

-2. Run the website with Node
+3. Run the website with Node
    `npm start`

 </details>